 The site sits at the intersection of many threads of Louisville’s history and geography, and is quite literally the intersection of its transportation network; highways, trains, barges, and trails all converge at this riverfront spot.
 In spite of all of this activity, it is largely a place that is passed through, that connects people with other places without being a place itself.

-Via developed the curatorial framework for the exhibition and led the selection of five local and national artists who designed and fabricated site-specific, temporary public artwork.
-Through the artists’ work, and associated community programs, Connect/Disconnect invited visitors to explore and contemplate the riverfront in its present state and engage with the many layers of the vibrant postindustrial river city.
-The projects included:
+Via developed the curatorial framework for the exhibition, called Connect/Disconnect: Public Art Louisville, and led the selection of five local and national artists who designed and fabricated site-specific, temporary public artwork that was on view from August through November 2015.
+Through the artists’ work and associated community programs, Connect/Disconnect invited visitors to explore and contemplate the riverfront in its present state and engage with the many layers of the vibrant postindustrial river city.

-Jean Shin, Anthropocene Fossils.
-Inspired by ancient fossil beds, this installation imagines fossils of the future focused on today’s consumer waste and items swept down the river.
+Anthropocene Fossils by Jean Shin.
+Inspired by ancient fossil beds, this installation imagined fossils of the future focused on today’s consumer waste and items swept down the river.

-Jenny Kendler, Field of Vision: A Garden for Others.
-A work combining science and aesthetics focuses on wildflowers and their crucial role in supporting pollinators, conservation and the ecosystem.
+Field of Vision: A Garden for Others by Jenny Kendler.
+A work combining science and aesthetics that focuses on wildflowers and their crucial role in supporting pollinators, conservation and the ecosystem.
 This project was nominated as a finalist for SxSW Eco Awards 2015 Place by Design.

-Mary Carothers, Beneath the Surface.
-Over 2,000 door knobs affixed to rods of various heights are arranged into a flowing topography, each representing an individual’s story within the community.
+Beneath the Surface by Mary Carothers.
+Over 2,000 door knobs affixed to rods of various heights were arranged into a flowing topography, each representing an individual’s story within the community.

-Simparch, Ohio River Monument.
-This cluster of driftwood and other debris built on an elevated framework illustrates the power and unpredictability of the Ohio River.
+Ohio River Monument by Simparch.
+This cluster of driftwood and other debris built on an elevated framework illustrated the power and unpredictability of the Ohio River.